 On enrollment day at 8:30 a.m., you will report to the Student Service Center at 519 Fourth Avenue (unless otherwise advised).
 If you are enrolled in a long-term program, you will spend your first two days in orientation.
 Orientation includes:

-Some individual dorm rooms are equipped with telephones.
-Some lounges are equipped with toll-restricted telephones.
-Messages may be left for students Monday through Friday, 8:00 a.m. to 5:00 p.m., at 224-3322.
-Messages may be left for dormitory residents 24 hours a day at 224-6100.
-Pay phones are located in the dormitory and Student Service Center.
+Dorm rooms are equipped with with a cable and a telephone connection available through local utilities.
+Messages may be left for students Monday through Friday, 8:00 a.m. to 5:00 p.m., at 224.3322.
+Messages may be left for dormitory residents 24 hours a day at 224.6100.

 Guest Wireless Internet Access